What's the Best Age to Learn Saxophone?

 Finding the right, skilled saxophone teacher can be a challenge when starting lessons.
 So, what are some common mistakes made by beginners?

-• Starting with an ordinary saxophone instructor and then switching to a better one later
+• Starting with a cheaper saxophone instructor and then switching to a better one later

 • Failing to thoroughly review the teacher’s educational background